UKHomeOffice/engineering-guidance-and-standards/docs/principles/use-ai-tools.md

 ## Rationale

-The main ways Home Office Digital product teams are already using generative AI as tooling assistants are to:
+The main ways Home Office Digital product teams are already using generative AI as coding assistants are to:

 -	automatically complete code they write manually
 -	write small pieces of code for specific functions, manually reviewing the code that generative AI helps to create